agronick/Relay/README.md

 * **Installation and Licensing**
 Please consult the `INSTALL` and `COPYING` files for more information.
+If you would rather not install from source you can use the following commands on a platform that uses apt-get:

+    sudo apt-add-repository "ppa:agronick/relay"
+    sudo apt-get update
+    sudo apt-get install relay

 * **Website**
 The project's oficial website is https://poisonpacket.wordpress.com/relay/